 dir.create('results/rdata', recursive = TRUE, showWarnings = FALSE)

-Let’s save our currently open script in the scripts/
+Let’s save our currently open script by clicking File and

 Checkpoint